Skip to main content

 As such, we’ve grown to expect powerful systems and functions.
 We expect them to work together seamlessly.
 And we expect businesses to deliver these functionalities faster than ever.

-In order for our organizations to lead in the new digital economy, we must become Integration Trailblazers.
-Often deep within the ranks of an organization, an Integration Trailblazer is a strong advocate and evangelist for API-led connectivity; someone who understands the potential of APIs to revolutionize internal business processes as well as customer experiences.
-In many cases, the Integration Trailblazer will build their own new business processes and customer experiences with the help of citizen integration tools that depend on clicks instead of code to build such integrations.
+For our organizations to lead in the new digital economy, we must become Integration Trailblazers.
+Integration Trailblazers are often found in the middle of an organization.
+They're strong supporters of API-led connectivity and know that APIs can change internal business processes and customer experiences.
+Often, Integration Trailblazers build their own new business processes and customer experiences with the help of citizen integration tools.

 This is especially true now, given the way businesses are presented with a huge number of tools to meet their customer's expectations.
 Let’s look at marketing as an example.
 Here are some of the companies that specialize in search engine optimization (SEO).